GChiranjeevi1/NEO-GST/README.md

 This extension was primarily built using ChatGPT and AI-assisted development.
 Anyone can improve, customize, or extend it either by editing the code directly (mainly `popup.js` and related files) or by using AI tools like ChatGPT to analyze and modify the extension.

 > **The aim of this project is to keep it free, open-source, and community-driven so everyone can benefit from it.**
+> Any one intrested in helping instructions are below.

 ---